kstenschke/doShell/README.md

     + [Dialogs and popups](#dialogs-and-popups)

-## What does (will) it do?
+## Idea - What does (will) it do?

+The idea behing autolang is to ease the process of scripting cross-platform automation via a comparatively simple high-level language, that transpiles to executable bash scripts, containing prepared functions and command calls which than evoke existing (third party) automation tools.

-The autolang compiler transpiles .atl files to shell scripts, executable on bash.
-Resulting scripts can than start applications, activate/switch windows, perform simulated mouse- and keyboard- events and more.
+Possible automations are: launching and switching among applications and windows, simulating mouse- and keyboard- events and more.

 All actual automation is performed using existing third party tools: